vsillan/game-server-programming-course/presentations/security.md

 Usually the issue is that the attacker can find identities by brute force

-These attacks can be credential stuffing or dictionary attacks among other things
+Examples of attack types are credential stuffing or dictionary attacks

 Can be prevented by making automated attacks not work efficiently, using strong password and password recovery process and handling sessions properly